News release from 31/03/2021

 The government has now published updated Coronavirus (COVID-19): construction update Q&A guidance (25 March 2021) ministerial statement (25 March 2021)

-Extensions to construction working hours applications can be made via our online form.
+Extensions to construction working hours applications can be made via our online form (form closed 30 September 2021).

 Local authorities have 14 calendar days to consider applications for extension to construction working hours and will endeavour to respond within 10 days.
 If the local planning authority does not determine the application within 14 days (excluding public holidays), the revised working hours are deemed to have been consented to and construction can take place in accordance with these new hours.